santina/team_Undecided/results/results.md

 *Output*: three gene pair lists, with the associated weight of each edge.

 ## 5. Network and Gene-Pair Visualization
-*put*: the three gene pair lists, with edge weights.
+*Input*: the three gene pair lists, with edge weights.
 *Output*: A meta-network used for visualizing significant gene pairs, and plots of how the expression of various significant gene pairs differs.